Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson01/js01Tasks.md

 - Look for missing semicolons
 - Read the console error messages carefully

-**✅ Success:** When fixed, you should see the alert, console message, and page text with no errors in the console.
+**Success:** When fixed, you should see the alert, console message, and page text with no errors in the console.

 ---